Exterior Painting

 Set-up

 Priming, painting, and staining are all surface applications to help beautify your home.
 It will be important for our estimator to look at your home’s exterior condition.
-Damage from dry-rot or woodpeckers will be noted along with recommendations of some boards being replaced.
-Noted articles, such as vines and shrubbery up against a surfaces to be stained or painted will be noted in the estimate.
+Damage from dry-rot, woodpeckers, insects, and the environment will be noted along with recommendations of some siding boards being replaced.
+Noted articles, such as vines and shrubbery up against a surface to be stained or painted will be noted in the estimate.
 When a homeowner accepts our proposal, it is the responsibility of the homeowner to have anything growing up against the house such as vines and shrubbery taken care of.

 Thorough Preparation